Shiraito Falls (Fukuoka) 白糸の滝（福岡）

 A 24-meter cascade like white threads flowing down rocks, and nagashi somen noodles flowing down a bamboo pipe

 Shiraito Falls are on the Itoshima Peninsula, near the source of the Kawatsuki River.
 The falls are visited all year, but they are particularly popular in the hot summer months when they turn their surroundings into a cool escape.

 Shiraito Falls are accessible by train and bus or by car.

-Take the bus bound for Shiraito from Chikuzen-Maebaru Station on the JR Chikuhi line.
+Take the bus bound for Shiraito from the south exit of Chikuzen-Maebaru Station on the JR Chikuhi Line.
 The falls are a 30 minute walk from the last stop.

 If you choose to travel by car, the falls are about an hour from central Fukuoka City.

 In early June every year, there is a festival to officially open the falls, although you can see them at any time.
 After the opening ceremony, the facilities at the base of the waterfall open to the public, and visitors can try nagashi somen, catching cold noodles with chopsticks as they flow down a hollow bamboo halfpipe.